 What is Invoice Factoring?

-How Does Invoice Factoring Work?
+How Does Factoring Work?

-There are four steps to invoice factoring:
+There are five main steps involved in invoice factoring:

 First, the factor will determine if you meet eligibility criteria to receive financing.
 They will also conduct due diligence on the customers you’re invoicing to see if they are good credit risks.
 If the factor decides to approve your business based on that research, you and the factor will sign a financing agreement.
-The agreement will set an initial maximum dollar amount that you can borrow.
-It will specify which invoices/clients you want to factor.
-More invoices/clients can be added later.
+The agreement will set an initial maximum dollar amount that you can borrow, which is the maximum factored amount outstanding at any given time.

-Step 3: Your Client Pays the Factor
+Step 4: Your Client Pays the Factor

 After receiving payment from your client, the factor will give you the remaining balance of the invoice, called the reserve amount, minus their fees.